thomasmarshall/minitest-verify/README.md

 $ ruby post_test.rb --verify
 ```

 This will cause the test to run twice.
 First it runs _with_ the contents of the `verify_fails_without` block evaluated (normal run).
 Then it runs _without_ the contents of the `verify_fails_without` block evaluated (verification run).
-If the test still passes without having evaluated the code inside the block, it's a false positive and you'll see a verification failure in your test output:
+If the test still passes without having evaluated the code inside the block, it's a false negative and you'll see a verification failure in your test output:

 ```
 # Running: